douglascm/timescale_assignment/README.md

 ### Create the image locally and run
 Run `docker-compose build --no-cache`.

 Run `docker-compose -p timescale_assignment up --build` on the current project folder.
-The project will start running, as well as tests.
+The project tests will start running, then the app itself.

 Run `docker run -it --entrypoint=/bin/bash timescale_assignment` to navigate files in the continer.